 Ottignon colors instead of watching television; she listens and colors a bit each evening and on weekends.
 “I color to the point that my thumb joint aches.”
 And she currently has several pieces underway that “I can’t seem to finish.”
 So far she has completed 40-50 sheets and has shared her work with others in the building.
 Four of her works are in the Director’s Office and I’m also the proud owner of one!

-Earlier this year, Joanne Quinn, Communications and Marketing team leader created “Colour Your World,” a window exhibit in Falvey.
+In early 2016, Joanne Quinn, Communication and Marketing director created “Colour Your World,” a window exhibit in Falvey.
 Villanova-themed coloring pages were available as part of the exhibit and Ottignon colored the Falvey Library page.
 She also colored “Comfort Magazine” covers with Laura Bang, Digital and Special Collections curatorial assistant.

 The Villanova-exclusive coloring pages from the “Colour Your World” exhibit are now available on line.
 So, if you are inspired to try your hand at this pastime, please download these pages and get out your colored pencils.